 Before going on to the tour of Rajasthan, it is advised that one should know about the topography and climate of the place.
 Being the driest place in India, the climate of Rajasthan stays extreme during the two halves of the year.
 Apart from that, the arrival of Monsoon does not hit the state of Rajasthan that hard.

-Climate of Rajasthan can be divided into four basic sub divisions which are :
+Climate of Rajasthan can be divided into three basic sub divisions which are :

 a.
 Summer (April-June)